xDiste/P2P-SmartParking/P2P-SmartParking/README.txt

-Lavoro svolto da:
+Work done by:
 	- Alex Di Stefano

-Come compilare: make compile
+How to compile: make compile

-Come eseguire un peer: make run-peer ADDRESS=address PORT=port
+How to run a peer: make run-peer ADDRESS = address PORT = port

-Come eseguire il server Discovery: make run-discovery
+How to run the Discovery server: make run-discovery